WestfordPunk/mlp/README.md

-# mlp
+# Multi-Layer Perceptron Library
-Neural Network Library (multi-layer perceptron)

-This library is designed to facilitate the creation and optimization of multi-layer neural networks.
+This C++ library is designed to facilitate the creation and optimization of multi-layer neural networks (a perceptron).

-It is developped in C++ and distributed under the MIT License.